dirksmeier/dirksmeier/README.md

 # Mathias Dirksmeier's README

 Hi, I’m Mathias.
 I’m currently product manager at [neon](https://www.neon-free.ch/).
-This page is intended to help others understand what it might be like to work with me.
+I wrote this page to help others understand what it is like to work with me - primarily but not exclusively for folks that haven't worked with me before.

-It’s also a well-intentioned effort at building some trust by being intentionally vulnerable, and to share my ideas of a good working relationship to reduce the anxiety of people who might be on my team.
-Please feel free to contribute to this page by opening a merge request.
+It’s also a well-intentioned effort at building trust by being intentionally vulnerable, and to share my ideas of a good working relationship to reduce the anxiety of people who might be on my team.
+I actively encourage you to contribute to this page by opening a merge request.

 <!--
 Thank you to the people who have contributed improvements or ideas to this document: